 - Bromley Emergency Courses reserves the right to make minor alterations to the programme, speakers, or venue of any of our courses.

-- Should a course be cancelled for any reason, we shall endeavour to reschedule and will refund the cost of the course in full.
+- Should a course be cancelled for any reason, we shall endeavour to reschedule or refund the cost of the course in full.

-- Delegates making a cancellation more than six weeks before a frcem primary course will be refunded in full, less a 10% administration fee.
+- Delegates making a cancellation in writing more than four weeks before a course will be refunded in full, less a 10% administration fee.

-- Delegates making a cancellation between two and six weeks before a frcem primary course will be entitled to a 50% refund.
+- Delegates making a cancellation in writing between two and four weeks before a course will be entitled to a 50% refund.

-- Delegates making a cancellation less than two weeks before a frcem primary course will not be entitled to a refund.
+- Delegates making a cancellation in writing less than two weeks before a course will not be entitled to a refund.

 - If, for any reason, a delegate should not feel happy with the quality of a course, or something should happen during a course, which is outside of Bromley Emergency Courses' control, that affects the quality of a course, the delegate will not be entitled to a refund.